Khushwanthkumar/shopping-cart/README.md

 # Shopping Cart

-This is a Flask web application for a shopping cart that enables customers to add items to the cart, checkout, and view order information.
+This code implements a simple e-commerce website with a shopping cart and checkout functionality, as well as several administrative APIs for retrieving information about the orders, items, and discounts.
+The code uses the Flask framework to handle HTTP requests and responses.

 ## Features